Steps to Starting a Welding Business

 A Collection of Resources Related To Starting A Welding Business

-In this post, you will find an abundance of resources that will give you a complete overview of what it takes to start a welding business and provide insights about what you can expect from getting into this type of business.
+In this post, you will find resources that will give you a complete overview of what it takes to start a welding business and provide insights about what you can expect from getting into this type of business.
 Before you get to the resources, here are a few brief points to consider.

 You can target machine shops that don’t specialize in welding and offer quality welding for them.
-They have millwrights that are much more valuable working on a than welding.
+They have millwrights that are much more valuable working on a lathe than welding.
 Plus they probably don’t specialize in welding.

 You can offer the same services to related operations like automotive shops, that may have people that can weld but are not skilled enough to offer professional high-quality welds.

 You’ll also want to set a minimum fee for any job.
-E.g. $25 minimum fee.
+For example a $25 minimum fee.
 That way you’ll be profitable even for the walk-in 5-minute jobs and keeps the people looking for a freebie away.
 It’s fine if you want to do a 5-minute job for free that can lead to business in the future but, at least with the minimum fee in place you can charge if you want.